OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 # Minecraft Base Hacked Client 1.8.8 (with Optifine)

 ## Welcome!
-We have a _new_ FAQ (Q&A) section!
+We have a FAQ (Q&A) section!
 If you are interested you can click [here](https://github.com/OxideWaveLength/Minecraft-Hack-BaseClient/wiki/FAQ-(Q&A))

-We also have a new Discord server!
+We also have a Discord server!
 Click [here](https://discord.gg/pDweRGz) to join

 If you don't have Discord, but have Twitter and need help or want to stay updated, you can follow me [here](https://twitter.com/OxideWaveLength)